 Pictet and Cie is Switzerland’s largest bank catering to high-end clientèle and focused completely on asset management.

-Cantonal banks are government-owned commercial banks, which are provided by the canton in which they are based with a guarantee for the assets held there.
+Cantonal banks are government-owned commercial banks, which the cantons guarantee for the assets held there.

 So, considering opening a Swiss bank account for your riches yet?